tongue-tie/blog/README.md

 Basically, the [lingual frenulum](https://en.wikipedia.org/wiki/Frenulum_of_tongue) is a bit of tissue that connects your tongue to the floor of your mouth.
 A short and/or restrictive lingual frenulum is called [ankyloglossia](https://en.wikipedia.org/wiki/Ankyloglossia), also known as _tongue-tie_.
 The surgery I had was a [lingual frenectomy](https://en.wikipedia.org/wiki/Frenectomy).

+Tongue-tie is also written as tongue tie, and frenectomy is also called frenotomy.
+There are also frenulotomy and frenulectomy.
+You can do your own research there.

 ## Posts

 There's a single post about my background and one for each week post-surgery.
 I took my notes in the moment as things happened, snippets of thoughts.